clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term Updates Oct Nov.md

 Q3 2024 Report No. 2, Published Nov.
 3, 2024

 The [Clojurists Together](https://www.clojuriststogether.org/) organisation has decided [to sponsor](https://www.clojuriststogether.org/news/q3-2024-funding-announcement/) Scicloj community building for Q3 2024, as a project by Daniel Slutsky.
 This is the second time the project is selected this year.
-Here is Daniel's update for October.
+Here is Daniel's update for October. and a [video providing insights on the project.](https://www.youtube.com/watch?v=STnFMpIZlkk).
 Comments and ideas would help. :pray:

-## Update for October 2024
+### Update for October 2024
 [Scicloj](https://scicloj.github.io/) is a Clojure group developing a stack of tools and libraries for data science.
 Alongside the technical challenges, community building has been an essential part of its efforts since the beginning of 2019.
 Our current main community-oriented goal is making the existing data-science stack easy to use through the maturing of the Noj library, mentioned below.
 In particular, we are working on example-based documentation, easy setup, and recommended workflows for common tasks.

 All these, and the tools to support them, grow organically, driven by real-world use cases.